jbsimple/simple-patches/readme.md

   - Field to input notes.
   - Hijacks existing modal layout for data entry (with animations).
 - CSS additions to header and clock buttons to handle the additional buttons.
-- Added details and CSS modifications to product modal:
+- Modifications to the Product Modal:
   - Added a label for the product to print the created date.
   - Added a label for the product to print the status, color-coded.
   - Added a label for the product displaying the number of pictures on the product.